lukmanr/CLVPipelines/README.md

 For educational purposes, it is recommended to go through [Deploy using CLI](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/).

-Note that it make take up to an hour to complete installation.
+Note that it make take up to an hour to complete the installation.

 ## Building and deploying the pipelines
 Before the tutorial's pipelines can be run, they have to be configured, compiled, and deployed in your project.